AditPradana36/GSV_panorama_downloader/README.md

 2,-6.208763,106.845599
 ```

 ---

-## ⚠️ Notes & Limitations

-- **Quota limits**: Google Street View Static API may have daily request quotas.
-- **Usage cost**: Downloads beyond free tier are billed according to Google Cloud pricing.
-- **Legal**: Ensure you comply with [Google Maps Platform Terms of Service](https://cloud.google.com/maps-platform/terms).
-- Images are for personal/research use unless otherwise permitted.

----

-## 📜 License

-This project is provided **as-is** for research and educational purposes.
-Ensure compliance with Google’s licensing before using the images commercially.

----

-## ✨ Mohammad Raditia Pradana @2025
+ ✨ Mohammad Raditia Pradana @2025

-Developed by *[Your Name]* — inspired by the need to automate large-scale Street View imagery collection for spatial research.
+Developed by *Mohammad Raditia Pradana* — inspired by the need to automate large-scale Street View imagery collection for spatial research.